Web Application Development with Modern Perl

 Modern Perl Web Application Development Storage Mechanisms

 Perl's venerable DBI module has been the focal point of database access since its invention.
-Its design allows it to provide the same interface to huge relational databases and flat files alike.
+Its design allows it to provide the same interface to huge relational databases and flat files alike through its DBD extension mechanism.
 Yet the DBI by itself isn't the be-all, end-all of data storage and access in Perl.

 DBIx::Class sits on top of DBI to provide an API to your database based on the concept of queries and results.
 This is often sufficient to remove all but the most complicated of SQL from your code, leaving you to manipulate your business models instead of the small details of how a relational database works.
 The power and maintainability you receive is well the small cost of the learning curve.